-Original ideas were an endangered species over 2,000 years ago – a wise, if a little jaded, King Solomon lamented: “What has been done will be done again; there is nothing new under the sun.”
+Original ideas entered the endangered species list 3,000 years ago when King Solomon lamented: “What has been done will be done again; there is nothing new under the sun.”

 In his book Steal Like An Artist Austin Kleon asks: “How does an artist look at the world?” and concludes: “First, you figure out what’s worth stealing, then you move on to the next thing.”

-So when it comes to being creative lets cut ourselves some slack.
-We’re born onto a planet full of stuff and history and wonder.
-It’s not just okay to use what came before to create what’s next – it’s impossible not to.
+So let’s cut ourselves some slack.
+We arrive on a planet full of history and wonder and other people’s stuff.
+It’s not just permissible to use what came before to create what’s next – it’s impossible not to.

 Using Public Domain Images

 This collection of websites offering free to use public domain images have been a fantastic resource for my own artwork be it drawing, painting, printmaking or design.
 A public domain image is one that is free of known copyright around the world.
 As the Creative Commons CC0 1.0 outlines: “You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.”
 Excellent news for artists.

 An artwork falls in to the public domain 70 years after the death of the artist.
 That’s the general rule anyway, see this DACS factsheet for a list of exceptions.
 But wait!
 It’s possible that the photograph or reproduction of a public domain work might itself be under copyright!
 Thankfully the EU’s 2019 directive Copyright in the Digital Single Market, specifically Article 14, made it impossible to copyright “faithful reproductions of works in the public domain.”
 The UK has similar guidelines updated in 2021: “it seems unlikely that what is merely a retouched, digitised image of an older work can be considered as ‘original’”.